Jan Karol Chodkiewicz: Wars in the East and South

 Meanwhile, the Dimitriad wars with Muscovy broke out.
 Instigated by King Sigismund III, the war was unpopular among Lithuanian magnates, and Chodkiewicz was no exception; in fact his displeasure was so public and significant that he lost the royal favor for a time.
 Eventually their differences subsided, and Chodkiewicz was sent against the Muscovites, operating first near Smolensk and Pskov.
 Soon, the Polish–Lithuanian forces started garnering victories, such as the capture of Smolensk, and some, like Grand Crown Hetman Żółkiewski, planned for a grand Polish–Lithuanian–Muscovite Commonwealth.
 Chodkiewicz was tasked by the king with an advance on Moscow.
 However, the Sejm neglected to pay for the maintenance of the armies once more, resulting in the mutiny of some units.
-Chodkiewicz fought several inconclusive battles against the Muscovites in autumn 1611 and then retreated.
+Chodkiewicz fought several inconclusive battles against the Muscovites in autumn 1611 and then, after the Battle of Moscow (1612), retreated.
 Disappointed with the outcome, he became once again estranged from the king, and criticized the campaign at the Sejm of 1613.
 Over the next few years, in the period of 1613–15, Chodkiewicz defended the Commonwealth gains in the Smolensk area, and dealt with unrest in Lithuania.
 Not till the crown prince, Władysław arrived with tardy reinforcements did the war could assume a more offensive character once again.
 The army, nominally commanded by Władysław, but in practice under Chodkiewicz's experienced command, took the Dorogobuzh fortress on 11 October 1617.
 The siege of Mozhaysk in December of subsequent year proved unsuccessful, and this marked the end of the conflict.